The following FREE practice test is the twenty-sixth one of the Life in the UK Test. This practice exam has 24 questions in total.

 #12.
 How many northern counties formed Northern Ireland?

 #14.
-Which of the following is a British overseas territory?
+Which TWO of the following charities work with environment?

 #23.
 Which of the following facts about the Eden Project(located in Cornwall) is false?